TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 <a id="ssh"></a>
 ## Configuring SSH Login without Password

+<TODO> Shouldn't be the first thing we mention before configuring Locators, leads ....?

 By default, Secure Socket Shell (SSH) requires a password for authentication on a remote server.
 This setting needs to be modified to allow you to login to the remote host through the SSH protocol, without having to enter your SSH password multiple times when working with SnappyData.